simonmichael/hledger/MANUAL.md

 `-W/--weekly`, `-M/--monthly`, `-Q/--quarterly`, and `-Y/--yearly`
 options.
 But as noted above, a --period option will override these.

-This is currently the only kind of display expression that we support: transactions before or after a given (smart) date.

 ### Display expressions

 Unlike a [period expression](#period-expressions), which selects the